ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

   Topologies may be unidirectional or bidirectional (bus, some rings).

+Multi-layered topology:
+: A multi-layered topology models relationships between different layers of topology, where each layer represents a connectivity aspect of the network and services that needs to be configured, controlled and monitored.
+  Each layer of topology has a separate lifecycle.

 Topology layer:
-: Defines a layer in the multilayer topology.
-A multilayer topology models relationships between different layers of connectivity, where each layer represents a connectivity aspect of the network and service that needs to be configured, controlled and monitored.
+: Represents topology at a single layer in the multi-layered topology.
 : The topology layer can also represent what needs to be managed by a specific user, for example IGP layer can be of interest to the operator troubleshooting or optimizating the routing, while the optical layer may be of interest to the user managing the optical network.
 : Some topology layers may relate closely to OSI layers, like L1 topology for physical topology, Layer 2 for link topology and Layer 3 for IPv4 and IPv6 topologies.
 : Some topology layers represent the control aspects of Layer 3, like OSPF, IS-IS, or BGP.
 : The service layer represents the service view of the connectivity, that can differ for different types of services and for different providers/solutions.
-:  The top layer represents the application/flow view of connectivity.
+: The top layer represents the application/flow view of service connectivity.

+The document defines the following terms:

 Digital Map:
-: Basis for the Operator Network and Services Models that provides
-    topological information of the network.
-It provides the core multi-layer topology model/data and how to connect them to the other models/data.
+: Digital Map is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongs layers and correlate between them.
+  This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).

 Digital Map modelling:
-: The set of principles, guidelines, and conventions to model the
-      Digital Map using the IETF {{?RFC8345}} approach.
-They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties, relationship types between entities and relationships to other entities o.
+: The set of principles, guidelines, and conventions to model the Digital Map using the IETF {{?RFC8345}} approach.
+They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties, relationship types between entities and relationships to other entities.

 Digital Map model:
-: Defines the core topological entities, their role in the network, core properties and relationships both inside each layer and between the layers.
+: Defines the core topological entities, their role in the network, core topological properties and relationships both inside each layer and between the layers.
 : It is the basic topological model with the links to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.

 Digital Map data:
 : Consists of instances of network and service topologies at